emmvs/emmvs_intro/README.md

 - 👩🏼‍💻 Working on **nb-jb**, a website for women billard players

-- 🌱 Currently learning **React Native** while working as a Teacher at a coding school.
+- 🌱 Currently learning **React Native** while working as a Teacher at a coding school

-- 💻 Collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills.
+- 💻 Collaborating on building a quiz app for an NGO called **Tech4Girls** where students, who are part of the Tech4Girls Education Program, can practice their coding skills

 - 🐝 I write newsletters for [HiveTracks](www.hivetracks.com)